 - Robert Koos, Molecular mechanisms of angiogenesis

 - W. Jon Lederer, Molecular models of cardiac dysfunction

 - Andrea L. Meredith, Ion Channels

-- Mark Rizzo, Novel optical sensors of activity
+- Megan Rizzo, Novel optical sensors of activity

 - Alan Shuldiner, Molecular genetics of type 2 (adult) onset diabetes and obesity

 - B. Vogel, Extracellular matrix proteins and cell surface receptors in epithelial morphogenesis and cell architecture, C. Elegans

 - James Wade, Membrane traffic of epithelial transporters and channels

 - Paul Welling, Molecular mechanisms of salt balance and blood pressure control in health and disease